htw-ikt-noelle/SignaleUndSysteme/README.md

 # Signaluebertragung

-This repository contains interactive material for the course "Signalübertragung" (signals and systems) read at the university of applied science ([HTW](https://www.htw-berlin.de/)) Berlin by [Markus Nölle](https://www.htw-berlin.de/hochschule/personen/person/?eid=9586).
+This repository contains interactive material for the course "Signalübertragung" (signals and systems) read at the university of applied sciences ([HTW](https://www.htw-berlin.de/)) Berlin by [Markus Nölle](https://www.htw-berlin.de/hochschule/personen/person/?eid=9586).

 It is a collection of individual Jupyter notebooks which are supposed to deepen and foster the understanding of selected topics presented during the lectures.